Erdash4/st-emojis/README.md

 - Persistent settings stored in SillyTavern
 - GIF support
 - Works with plain text tokens like `:true:`

-:warning: Message streaming is broken, so you'll have to disable it to use the extension.

 ## How it works